Paradonized/Space-Invaders/README.md

 # Space-Invaders
-Space Invaders made with JS with canvas.
+Space Invaders made with JS and canvas.

 ## How to play
 * w, a, s, d - keys for movement.